wgreenberg/wizzy/README.md

 # wizzy
-Manage Grafana entities with easy wizzy
+Manage & automate Grafana with easy wizzy

 This branch contains the code for wizzy's website.